 PGCE Masters Of French Language Double Diploma

-If you're keen to further your study of the French language, while also qualifying as a teacher, this the perfect course for your aspirations.
-You'll increase your general employability in both France and the UK, while also making yourself an ideal candidate for any French language teaching positions.
+If you're keen to further your study of teaching French as a foreign language, while also qualifying as a teacher, this is the perfect course for your aspirations.
+When you complete it successfully, you'll gain a Master's degree at the same time as your teaching qualification.

-On this course you'll have the option to study at the Université Lille 3, honing your French language knowledge and skill amongst French speakers, immersed in French culture.
-You'll learn about other modern foreign languages, as well as issues around teaching and learning, classroom interaction, the school curriculum and how school relates to society.
+You'll learn about teaching French and other languages as a foreign language, as well as issues around teaching and learning, classroom interaction, the school curriculum and how school relates to society.

-When you complete the course, you'll be issued with two separate qualifications, one conferred by each of the participating universities.
-The Master (DDL:FRU) is issued by the Université Lille 3, and the PGCE Modern Foreign Languages will be issued by us.
+When you complete the course, you'll be issued with 2 qualifications – the Master (French as a Foreign Language) is issued by the French University and the PGCE Modern Foreign Languages is issued by us.

 For further information, contact: Tanya Riordan PFCE MFL Course Leader, email@example.com.